ashut0shj/RentX/README.md

 RentX offers a centralized platform where users can easily browse and compare various rental options from the comfort of their own homes.
 By ensuring clear pricing, rental terms, and high-quality listings, RentX eliminates uncertainties and potential disputes, saving users time and effort.

-## Features

-1. **Browse a Wide Range of Items:** Access a diverse selection of accommodations, furniture, electronics, and traditional attire.
-2. **User-Friendly Interface:** Intuitive design for easy navigation.
-3. **Responsive Design:** Seamless browsing on different devices, including desktops, tablets, and mobile phones.
-4. **Transparent Listings:** Clear information on pricing, rental terms, and product details with high-quality images.
-5. **Easy Checkout Process:** Secure and straightforward booking and payment system.
-6. **Customer Support Integration:** Features for prompt assistance and inquiry resolution.

-## Technologies Used

-- HTML
-- CSS
-- JavaScript

 ## Product Demo

 1. **User Registration:** Users can sign up using their email or social media accounts.